CATALOGUE RAISONNÉ

 Sheet Size: 14,1 x 10,5

-Date Taken: April 27th 2022
+Date Taken: April 27, 2022

 An ex libris (bookplate or book owner's mark) is a sheet pasted into a book to indicate its owner.
 Ex libris emerged soon after the invention of the printing press and have inspired prominent artists over the centuries.
-According to the introduction to the ex libris catalog of the Gutenberg Museum Mainz, which is the largest catalog of its kind in the world with approximately 49,000 entries, ex libris experienced its first flourishing from the end of the 15th century to the 17th century.
+According to the introduction to the ex libris catalogue of the Gutenberg Museum Mainz, which is the largest catalogue of its kind in the world with approximately 49,000 entries, ex libris experienced its first flourishing from the end of the 15th century to the 17th century.
 However, the golden era was during the years 1890–1925.
 During this period, Hans Thoma and Max Klinger are foremost among the artists who set standards in ex libris design.
 Both Thoma and Klinger had a personal relationship with Bô Yin Râ.

 This ex libris is cataloged there under number 40610.